Visit department's website: as.nyu.edu/complit

 Director of Undergraduate Studies

-Associate Professor Garcia
+Associate Professor Bianchi

 The major in comparative literature is aimed at students with broad interdisciplinary interests, a desire to explore new fields and forms of experimental thinking, and diverse language backgrounds (including mother tongue or second languages that are engaged in a comparative way).
 We offer many seminar-format courses with intensive faculty interaction and discussion.
 Our faculty specializations cover European, Anglo-American, African, Slavic, Latin American, Caribbean, Chinese, South Asian, and Middle Eastern literatures.
 Departmental courses immerse students in ancient, early modern, and modern global literatures, often with an emphasis on Continental philosophy and literary and critical theory more generally.